Reimagining the Future

 Dr. Miemie Winn Byrd is a professor at Asia Pacific Center for Security Studies where she teaches and researches the U.S.-Burma/Myanmar relations, economics and security interaction.
 Dr. Byrd is also a civil affairs officer in the U.S. Army Reserves.
 She was mobilized in support of Operations Enduring Freedom in 2003.
 While on active duty from 2003 to 2007, she served as the Deputy Economic Advisor, Civil-Military Operations Plans Officer, and Interagency Operations Officer at U.S. Pacific Command.

 Dr. Tun Myint. is an associate professor of Political Science at Carleton College and co-founder of Mutual Aid Myanmar.
 He served as a member of the Technical Advisory Team of the Federal Constitution Drafting Coordinating Committee.
-He is a founder and member of the editorial board of the Independent Journal of Burmese Scholarship, director of the Public Memory of Myanmar digital archive.
+He is a founder and member of the Independent Journal of Burmese Scholarship editorial board, and director of the Public Memory of Myanmar digital archive.

-Our Programmes are community development-oriented activities launched by the Spring University Myanmar (SUM) to provide opportunities for students to engage in activities outside of the classroom and develop important skills that will benefit them throughout their lives and to enhance partnerships with relevant stakeholders in strengthening the higher education system for all.
+Our Programmes are community development-oriented activities to provide opportunities for students to engage in activities outside of the classroom and develop important skills that will benefit them throughout their lives and to enhance partnerships with relevant stakeholders in strengthening the higher education system for all.

 Introduction to Peace and